sitegeist/Sitegeist.Slipstream/README.md

 # Sitegeist.Slipstream
+## Header requirements for presentational fusion

 "Quantum slipstream transcends the normal warp barrier by penetrating the quantum barrier with a focused quantum field."

-The slipstream package allows to define header requirements with presentational fusion.
-This is done by labeling the tags with a special attribute.
-They are later deduplicated and moved to another position like the document header.
-This allows to define additional the JS and CSS requirements directly with the fusion components.
+The slipstream package allows to define header requirements with presentational fusion by labeling the required tags with a special attribute.
+They are later deduplicated and moved to the target position.
+This allows to define additional the JS and CSS requirements directly with the presentational fusion components.

-The deduplication and node-transfer happens in a dedicated http-component to ensure the fusion caching still works as expected.

 ### Authors & Sponsors